Welcome to my latest blog post about finding comfort in the familiar backdrops to my life, from the stars above to the Forth Bridges.

 The stars feel consistent.
 They are always there, day in, day out, even when obscured by cloud or the light of day.
-I remember stargazing from the garden of the house I grew up in and I can recall looking through my tears at the Plough from the back seat of my parents’ car, travelling home from Edinburgh to Perth following my granny’s funeral some 17 years ago in September 2000, thinking what a comfort it must be to believe in life after death.
+I remember stargazing from the garden of the house I grew up in.
+I can also recall looking through my tears at the Plough from the back seat of my parents’ car, travelling home from my granny’s funeral in September 2000.
+What a comfort it must be to believe in life after death.
 Stargazing certainly makes you think.

-I’ve felt the stress levels drop this last month and, like the olden days, I was struck by inspiration late at night and just had to start tapping away on my laptop!
+I’ve felt my stress levels drop this last month.
+Like the olden days, I was struck by inspiration late at night.
+I just had to start tapping away on my laptop!
 In the past, my ideas for my blog usually came to me as I was winding down for the night in Edinburgh’s Queen Street Travelodge or on the train between Inverness and the capital city; a return journey I undertook every few weeks with work.
-My life has undergone a seismic shift this year and I guess the way in which I write my blog is just another thing that I will have to adapt to.
+My life has undergone a seismic shift this year.
+I guess the way in which I write my blog is just another thing that I will have to adapt to.

 Like familiar constellations in the night sky, the Forth Bridges have also formed a backdrop to my life.
 I grew up in Perth and spent many childhood weekends and holidays in Edinburgh visiting my grandparents.
 Every trip involved a return journey over the Forth Road Bridge which was, at the time of its opening in 1964, the fourth longest suspension bridge in the world.
 It replaced the centuries-old ferry service over the Firth of Forth and revolutionised road travel in Scotland’s Central Belt.